Law Enforcement Burnout: Signs, Causes, and How to Recover

 Confronting stress in law enforcement

 Law enforcement positions consistently rank among the most stressful jobs in the country.
-On a near-daily basis, officers can experience incidents that civilians won’t ever face in their lifetimes.
+On a near-daily basis, officers can experience occupational stress that civilians won’t ever face in their lifetimes.
 Many civilians don't think about the fact that day in and day out, officers are asked to confront the most high-stress and life-threatening events happening in their communities.

-Recognizing burnout
+Recognizing law enforcement burnout

 The signs and symptoms of burnout can be divided into three categories: physical, emotional, and behavioral.